117503445/uni-drop/README.md

 ### Prerequisites

-- Use a mainstream browser (Chrome, Firefox, etc.)
+- Use a latest mainstream browser (Chrome, Firefox, etc.)
 - The device can connect to the public network

 ### Node Initialization